tompston/gomakeme/README.md

 # gomakeme

-Generate boilerplate + endpoints for Fiber REST APIs.
+Generate boilerplate + endpoints for Fiber or Gin REST APIs.

 #### Table of contents